Battle of San Pasqual: Reinforcement and casualties

 Depiction of the battle by William H. Meyers; watercolor, 1847.

 Stockton quickly dispatched a unit of over 200 sailors and marines, whose arrival caused the Californios to disperse.
 Kearny had already determined the night before (December 9) to continue the march the next morning.
-Stockton's unit then escorted Kearny's battered troops to San Diego, where they arrived December 12.
+On December 10th, Sergeant Cox died of wounds sustained during the battle, and was buried at the base of Mule Hill.
+Stockton's unit, after reaching Mule Hill, then escorted Kearny's battered troops to San Diego, where they arrived December 12.

 Dr. John S. Griffin, Kearny's surgeon, reported that the Americans had lost 17 killed and 18 wounded out of the 50 officers and men who engaged Pico's lancers.
 When they arrived in San Diego, the wounded survivors were treated by their Californio guide's sister, Nurse Juanita Machado Alipas de Wrightington, known as the Florence Nightingale of San Diego for her charity work for the oppressed native peoples camped outside San Diego.